hrryndrsn/ts-book-app/README.md

 # Reading List

-I procrastinate reading books by builing web apps from productivity!
+I procrastinate reading books by builing web apps for productivity!

 ## To do
 Add dnd related stuff to the airtable backend